ttsim-dev/ttsim/docs/geps/gep-07.md

      </tbody>
    </table>

-   We can use this DataFrame directly, however, we need to tell GETTSIM how to map the columns of the DataFrame to the columns it knows about, This is done by a mapper, which is a *pytree* that in our case looks as follows
+   We can use this DataFrame directly.
+All we need to do is to tell GETTSIM how to map the columns of that DataFrame to the names of inputs it knows about.
+This is done by a *mapper*, which again is a *pytree*.
+In our case, it looks as follows:

    ```python
    inputs_map = {